Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 2 +2 2 + 2 3 + 2 4 + … + 2 64 = 18446744073709551615 grains.

-(Open three digits from the end and the teams take turns reading the received numbers.)
+(Open three digits from the end and the teams take turns reading the resulting numbers.)

 Answer: 18 quintillion 446 quadrillion 744 trillion 73 billion 709 million 551 thousand 615.

 Leading.
 Mathematicians have calculated that all this grain will have a mass of about 700 billion tons.
-If it was scattered over the earth's land, a layer of rice about 1 cm thick would form.
+If it were scattered on the earth's land, it would form a layer of rice about 1 cm thick.

 The jury sums up the results of the first round.

 Leading.
-There was great music.
-Music of the great composer who was fond of mathematics.
-He painted the floor, walls, performing complex mathematical calculations.
-He had excellent mathematical knowledge ( Appendix 2, slide 1).
+Wonderful music sounded.
+Music by a great composer who was passionate about mathematics.
+He covered the floor and walls, performing complex mathematical calculations.
+He had brilliant mathematical knowledge ( Appendix 2, Slide 1).
 It is with this music that we open the next round.

 I.